Independent Study A (6894.6)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Deborah Pino Pasternak|

-Note that you will need to identify references relevant to your project in consultation with the Unit Convener or Supervisor and by searching the library catalogue and online databases.
+Note that you will need to identify references relevant to your project in consultation with the Supervisor and by searching the library catalogue and online databases.
 It is expected that you will use a wide range of contemporary academic journal articles as the basis for your project.

 Submission of assessment items